 Let’s just pause and take a collective, audible *EXHALE*

 Uncertainty and stress are bubbling up in all of our lives to various degrees given the current global health pandemic, and we are all experiencing this together.
+It’s essential that we take time to ground ourselves and find resources for how to calm down.

 Though we don’t know exactly what the future holds, you do have an opportunity to take this stressful time one day at a time – doing what you can to keep yourself healthy, calm, and connected.